sanadhyp/authenticator-service-java/README.md

 Entities:
 1. User
-2. Role
+2. Role <br>
-3. Session : contains token and it's creation timestamp
+~~3.
+Session : contains token and it's creation timestamp~~ it is not used in the current design

+Future improvements:
+1. Thread-safety
+2. Bi-directional cache in UserSessionService for storing user-token,  token-user relationship
+3. Integration tests